Alternative Provision

 These teams work together to commission safe provision, to support children and young people who need alternative or specialist education.

-Regular reviews and contract monitoring takes place.
+Regular reviews and contract monitoring take place.
 This is to ensure the Alternative Provider is delivering in accordance with commissioned services.
 They will also check the attendance and progress of pupils.
 This is in addition to the regular monitoring that referring schools are required to do.

 Current Alternative Provision commissioned by the Council includes: